-The amount of the transaction price allocated to the performance obligation is recognized as or when the Company satisfies the performance obligations relating to the development of each target over time and recognizes revenue based on an estimate of the percentage of completion of the project determined based on the costs incurred on the project as a percentage of the total expected costs.
-The Company considers that this depicts the progress of the project, where the significant inputs are internal project resource and third-party clinical and manufacturing costs.
-The amount of the transaction price that is allocated to performance obligations that are unsatisfied or partially satisfied under the agreement as of December 31, 2021 was \$7,424,000.
+The amount of the transaction price allocated to the performance obligation was recognized as or when the Company satisfied the performance obligations.
+The Company satisfied the performance obligations relating to the development of each target over time and recognized revenue based on an estimate of the percentage of completion of the project determined based on the costs incurred on the project as a percentage of the total expected costs.
+The Company considers that this depicted the progress of the project, where the significant inputs are internal project resource and third-party clinical and manufacturing costs.